Proof search in multi-succedent sequent calculi for intuitionistic logic under the Schuette's schema: Sch utte's schema

-In this note let us give complete proof search procedures under the schema for multi-succedent sequent calculi for intuitionistic propositional logic {\sf LJpm} and predicate logic {\sf LJm} with respect to the Kripke semantics\cite{Kripke}.
-G. Mints\cite{Mintsint, Mintsdraft} investigates a proof search procedure in single-succedent sequent calculus for intuitionistic predicate logic with respect to Kripke semantics.
+In the second part of this note let us give terminating and bicomplete proof search procedures under the schema in multi-succedent sequent calculi ${\sf LJpm}^{{\tt c}}$ and ${\sf LJm}^{{\tt c}}$ for intuitionistic propositional logic {\sf Ip} and fragments of intuitionistic predicate logic {\sf Iq} with respect to the Kripke semantics.
+By a bicomplete proof search procedure we mean a procedure such that we can extract a counter model from failed proof search, cf.\,\cite{Dyckhoff}. ${\sf LJpm}^{{\tt c}}$ denotes a modified multi-succedent sequent calculus for intuitionistic propositional logic.
+In the calculus conclusions of minor formulas are added in succedents when a right rule is applied.
+It turns out that a proof search procedure for ${\sf LJpm}^{{\tt c}}$ is terminating.
+A terminating proof search for the above sequent $(p\supset q)\supset \bot\Rarw q$ in ${\sf LJpm}^{{\tt c}}$ runs as follows.